torres-alexis/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

 * `--right-maxEE` - specifies the maximum expected error (maxEE) allowed for each forward read, reads with higher than maxEE will be discarded.
 Default: 1
    > *Note: See dada2 [filterAndTrim documentation](https://rdrr.io/bioc/dada2/man/filterAndTrim.html) for more info.*

+* `--concatenate_reads_only TRUE/FALSE` - if set to TRUE, specifies to concatenate forward and reverse reads only with dada2 instead of merging paired reads.
+Default: FALSE

+* `--output-prefix ""` - specifies the prefix to use on all output files to distinguish multiple primer sets, leave as an empty string if only one primer set is being processed (if used, be sure to include a connecting symbol, e.g. "ITS-").
+Default: ""

 **Parameter Definitions for `snakemake`**